dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

   - Construct matrix projection onto subspace
   - Convert a basis to an orthonormal basis

-# List of Things To Be Able To Do
+# List of Things To Be Able To Compute
 - Construct a matrix representing a linear map
 - Construct a change of basis matrix
 - Check that a map is a linear transformation